 Aged 15 years, 283 days

-Then Switzerland's U16 captain, Adili enjoyed a stunning debut for Grasshopper Club in May 2010, scoring in a 4-1 success against FC Aarau ten minutes after coming off the bench his first goal for the club deep into added time – and bursting into tears as he celebrated.
+Then Switzerland's Under-16 captain, Adili enjoyed a stunning debut for Grasshopper Club in May 2010, scoring his first goal for the club deep into added time in a 4-1 success against FC Aarau, ten minutes after coming off the bench – and bursting into tears as he celebrated.
 His coach Ciriaco Sforza said: "He's a footballer from the streets and will give us a lot of joy if he stays humble."
-He left Grasshoppers for FC Basel 1893 two years later, but did not show his full potential; still just 19, he is looking to relaunch his career at Galatasaray AŞ next term.
+He left Grasshoppers for FC Basel 1893 two years later, but did not show his full potential.
+Still just 19, he is looking to relaunch his career at Galatasaray AŞ next term.

 ITALY: Amedeo Amadei

 "A Roma icon, he was a true symbol of the team and was recognised and loved by generations of fans," read a club statement as AS Roma reacted to the death of striker Amedeo Amadei, aged 92, in November 2013.
 Nicknamed 'Il Fornaretto' (the Little Baker) since his family owned a bakery in Frascati, Amedei made his Serie A debut with the Giallorossi on 2 May 1937, aged 15 years and nine months – and slotted his first goal against AS Lucchese Libertas 1905 a week later.
 He remains Serie A's youngest debutant and youngest marksman.

 WALES: Graham Evans